-This Treasury Financial Manual (TFM) chapter describes how the U.S. Department of the Treasury’s Financial Management Service (FMS) provides delinquent nontax debt collection services for Federal agencies.
+This Treasury Financial Manual (TFM) chapter describes how the U.S. Department of the Treasury’s Bureau of the Fiscal Service (Fiscal Service) provides delinquent nontax debt collection services for Federal agencies.
 It describes:

-The Debt Collection Improvement Act of 1996 (DCIA) generally requires Federal agencies to transfer any nontax debt delinquent over 180 days to FMS for debt collection services.
-After transfer, FMS must take appropriate action to service, collect, compromise, or suspend or terminate collection action on the debt (commonly referred to as “Cross-Servicing”).
+The Debt Collection Improvement Act of 1996 (DCIA) generally requires Federal agencies to transfer any nontax debt delinquent 180 days or more to Fiscal Service for debt collection services.
+After transfer, Fiscal Service must take appropriate action to service, collect, compromise, or suspend or terminate collection action on the debt (commonly referred to as “Cross-Servicing”).
+The Digital Accountability and Transparency Act of 2014 amended the DCIA to require agencies to notify Fiscal Service of all debts delinquent over 120 days for purposes of administrative offset.

-FMS has been providing delinquent debt collection services to Federal agencies since the enactment of the DCIA in 1996.
-Before publication of this TFM chapter, FMS and Federal agencies entered into Letters of Agreement describing their respective roles and responsibilities.
+Fiscal Service has been providing delinquent debt collection services to Federal agencies since the enactment of the DCIA in 1996.
+Before publication of this TFM chapter, Fiscal Service and Federal agencies entered into Letters of Agreement describing their respective roles and responsibilities.
 This TFM chapter replaces and supersedes all existing Letters of Agreement.
-To the extent that this TFM chapter changes current processes, FMS will work with each Federal agency to implement the provisions of this TFM chapter.
+To the extent that this TFM chapter changes current processes, Fiscal Service will work with each Federal agency to implement the provisions of this TFM chapter.

-There are two provisions requiring Federal agencies to submit debts to FMS for collection:
+There are two provisions requiring Federal agencies to submit debts to Fiscal Service for collection:

 The provisions of this TFM chapter: